 Tessa joined the Tribune after her parents encouraged her to but gained her own interest in the class.
 This is her fourth year being a part of the Tribune.
 Her goal for journalism this year is to become more...

 “To All the Boys: P.S.
-I Still Love You” both charms and frustrates
+I Still Love You” manages to be charming and frustrating to viewers

 April 20, 2020